tglucksmann/buybitcoinworldwide.github.io/_exchanges/coinbase.md

 pro2: Easy way for new users to buy bitcoin
 pro3: Instant buy available with credit card as backup
 con1: Limited payment methods
-con2:
+con2: May track how its users spend bitcoin
 con3:
-summary: Coinbase is the world's largest Bitcoin broker.
-Use Coinbase to buy bitcoin easily in over 30 supported countries.
+summary: Coinbase, available to users in over 30 countries, is the world's largest Bitcoin broker.
+Customers can buy bitcoin with a connected bank account, SEPA transfer, Interac Online, and many more payment methods.
 privacy_score: 1
 privacy_width: 10
 limits_score: 8